DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **Compute Express Link (CXL)**: is an open standard interconnect designed to improve communication between CPUs and other high-speed devices such as accelerators, memory expanders, and smart I/O devices.
 It is used for high-speed, high-capacity CPU-to-Device and CPU-to-Memory connections.

+- 4.1.6 Micro-segmentation:
+- **Micro-Segmentation**: involves creating fine-grained, policy-driven segments that can isolate individual workloads or devices.
+It takes the concept of logical segmentation to a more granular level.
+The small segments contain specific workload or functionally similar or identical nodes.
+It limits scope of breach and lateral movement.
+Cisco Trsutsec is an example of Micro segmentation.
-- 4.1.6 Micro-segmentation (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
+- Microsegmentation can be implemented using internal segmentation firewalls (ISFWs), transactions between zones are filtered, and it can be implemented with virtual systems and virtual networks. (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
     - **Software-defined networks (SDN)**:
         - SDN is a broad range of techniques enabling network management, routing, forwarding, and control functions to be directed by software
         - SDN is effectively network virtualization, and separates the infrastructure layer (aka the data or forwarding plane) - hardware and hardware-based settings, from the control layer - network services of data transmission management